macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 Celesteia sighed.
 "Okay.
 We'll see ya, Leader."

 And then Celesteia and company left the Rainbow Bridge control room, dreading what was to be found there.
 But Celesteia?
-She found it weird that two attempted suicides
+She found it weird that two attempted suicides happened at the _same time_?

+When they arrived back at the high school, Celesteia met with the burly-ish officer in front